RiversideValley/JsonBinder/README.md

-# 🧩  Riverside.JsonBinder
+# 🧩  `Riverside.JsonBinder`

-Riverside.JsonBinder is a .NET based library that generates language-specific class representations from JSON input.
+`Riverside.JsonBinder` is a .NET based library that generates language-specific class representations from JSON input.
 It supports multiple programming languages.
-This was entirely created by AI.

 ## ✨ Features